- Why Research

-Seeking to answer critical clinical questions in breast cancer by studying individual tumor cells extracted from the blood of patients.
+- Seeking to understand drug resistance by studying individual tumor cells in the blood of patients.

 Circulating tumor cells (CTCs) are tumor cells that have become detached from the primary tumor and entered the circulation.
 Although very rare in the blood, these cancer cells hold the key to understanding the process of cancer metastasis.
 In addition, they provide a source of cancer cells that can be sampled from breast cancer patients in "real time", allowing doctors to monitor response and adjust therapy without having to perform repeated biopsies.

 Dr. Haber and colleagues have developed a special system called a microfluidic chip to capture minute amounts of CTCs and are now able to use the system to ask critical questions about the biology of metastatic breast cancer.

 In recent work, Dr. Haber and his team discovered that cultured cancer cells from women with advanced breast cancer can switch between a fast-growing state and a dormant state, depending on the environmental signals.
 The ability of cancer cells to switch so quickly between two states has profound implications for our understanding of cancer drug resistance and suggests that drugs against both states should be delivered simultaneously to effectively treat advanced breast cancer.

 This year they continue to focus on analyzing circulating tumor cells (CTCs) isolated from blood of women with breast cancer.
 In particular, they hope to develop ways to generate laboratory models for each person’s cancer that can ultimately be used to help direct personalized treatment strategies.